TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/ReadingContentRecords/ContentElements/Index.rst

 Each content element inherits that configuration.
-As an example take a look at the content element definition of the content element of type :code:`header`:
+As an example take a look at the content element definition of the content element of type `header`:

 .. code-block:: typoscript